-Over the last couple of years a number of software tools have come out that vastly amplify the capabilities of designers.
+Almost every industry today is being touched by AI and product design is no exception.
+Over the last couple of years we have seen a number of software tools come out that have vastly amplified the design capabilities of engineers and designers.

-To use these tools the operator first defines the mechanical requirements that should be fulfilled.
-The program then spits out designs that are more efficient in their use of material than anything a human could have thought off.
-This software assisted method for creating optimal geometries is known as generative design.
+In this new paradigm the engineer defines the requirements that should be fulfilled, whereafter the software spits out designs that are more efficient in their use of material than anything a human could have thought off.
+This AI assisted method for creating optimal geometries is known as generative design.

 General Motors recently used generative design to create a seat bracket that according to themselves was 20% stronger, 40% lighter and reduced the number of parts from 8 to 1.

 When we look at the geometries that the software deemed to be most efficient we understand that it is not something a human could have designed.
 The shapes remind us of nature with complex intertwining patterns that make up the larger whole.

 When we compare the results of generative design tools with today’s trend towards minimalism we find an interesting contradiction.

 On one hand both nature and software seem to be telling us that these complex organic forms constitute a more efficient way of using material, on the other hand this aesthetic conflicts with minimalism which favours basic shapes.
 It seems that there exists a gap between the aesthetic that humans prefer and those that are physically optimal.